moov-io/infra/docs/traefik.md

 #### API authentication

 An HTTP call like `GET /v1/depositories/:id` with a cookie or OAuth token will hit our LB (traefik)  at `api.moov.io` and a "forward auth" call gets made from traefik to our auth service.
 The cookie or OAuth token is checked, and if valid '200 OK' is returned to traefik.
-Only on that '200 OK' is the actual request proxied to paygate (or in this case ofac).
+Only on that '200 OK' is the actual request proxied to paygate (or in this case watchman).

 The `Ingress` annotations to setup this forward-auth looks something like this: